Sterh20/google-apps-script-function-in-excel/README.md

 ## Problem statement

-Have you ever been in a situation where you couldn't use VBA's UDF function whether due to your corporate overlord's internal security policy or due to your clients demands?
-Isn't it frustrating to create multiple rows, sheets or even scrap every thing to try to implement simple VBA function in a cumbersome and inefficient way?
-Would it be cool if you could offload all VBA's function calculations to somewhere and just get function's result in a cell?
+Have you ever been in a situation where you couldn't use VBA's UDF function, whether due to your corporate overlord's internal security policy or your clients' demands?
+Isn't it frustrating to create multiple rows, sheets or even scrap everything to try to implement a simple VBA function in a cumbersome and inefficient way?
+Wouldn't it be cool if you could offload all VBA function calculations to somewhere and just get the function's result in a cell?

-Look no more.
-This project implements basic functionality required to kickstart the replacement of a VBA's UDF function in Excel.
-If your formula is not using multidimensional arrays as an input, using this solution you could replace yours VBA function by a javascript one that is executed from google's cloud.
+Look no further.
+This project implements the basic functionality required to kickstart the replacement of a VBA UDF function in Excel.
+If your formula is not using multidimensional arrays as an input, you would just have to implement your VBA function's logic in JavaScript.
+As a result, instead of a VBA function that executes on your hardware, you will get a JavaScript function that is executed from Google's hardware.

 ## Functionality